Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Experiments

+We conduct extensive experiments to evaluate Unisolver on three challenging large-scale benchmarks, covering a wide range of PDE components and generalization scenarios. \paragraph{Benchmarks} As summarized in Table \ref{tab:benchmarks}, three experimental large-scale benchmarks cover varied dimensions, resolutions and PDE components.
+The HeterNS is an extension of the NS dataset from FNO \citeyearpar{li2021fourier}, incorporating multiple viscosity coefficients and external forces to enhance diversity.
+The 1D time-dependent PDEs, introduced by PDEformer \citeyearpar{ye2024pdeformer}, is a large-scale dataset containing three million structured 1D PDE samples and evaluate the zero-shot generalization performance on PDEBench \citeyearpar{takamoto2022pdebench}.
+The 2D mixed PDEs, collected by DPOT \citeyearpar{hao2024dpot}, include 12 diverse datasets from four well-established benchmarks.
+More details can be found in Appendix \ref{appendix:benchmarks}.

+\paragraph{Baselines} We compare Unisolver with six advanced baselines on the HeterNS to demonstrate its generalizability under varied PDE components: the well-established FNO \citeyearpar{li2021fourier}, PINO \citeyearpar{li2021pino} and ViT \citeyearpar{dosovitskiy2020image} and current state-of-the-art methods FactFormer \citeyearpar{li2024FactFormer}, ICON \citeyearpar{yang2023context} and MPP \citeyearpar{mccabe2023mpp}.
+We augment these baselines by providing sufficient physics information to ensure a fair comparison, either by concatenating inputs with varied PDE components, providing prompting trajectories (ICON), or applying physics-informed loss (PINO).

-\paragraph{Implementations} For fairness, in the HeterNS dataset, all the methods are trained with relative L2 loss for 300 epochs, using the ADAM \cite{adam} optimizer with an initial learning rate of $0.0005$ and a cosine annealing learning rate scheduler \cite{loshchilov2016sgdr}.
+Furthermore, we compare Unisolver with two generalizable solvers—PDEformer~\citeyearpar{ye2024pdeformer} and DPOT \citeyearpar{hao2024dpot} on zero-shot generalization performance.
+We refrain from including additional baselines on these two benchmarks due to the substantial computational cost of using million-scale samples. \paragraph{Implementations} All methods in the HeterNS benchmark are trained for 300 epochs using relative L2 loss and the ADAM optimizer \cite{adam} with an initial learning rate of $0.0005$ and a cosine annealing learning rate scheduler \cite{loshchilov2016sgdr}.
 The batch size is set to 60.
-In the large-scale PDEformer and DPOT benchmarks, we follow their training strategies to compare unbiasedly.
-We adopt relative L2 as the evaluation metric.
-See Appendix \ref{appendix:implementation} for thorough implementation details.
+For the 1D time-dependent PDEs and 2D mixed PDEs, we follow the training strategies from the original papers of PDEformer~\citeyearpar{ye2024pdeformer} and DPOT \citeyearpar{hao2024dpot} to ensure a fair comparison.
+Relative L2 is used as the evaluation metric.
+See Appendix \ref{appendix:implementation} for full implementation details and hyper-parameter configurations of each model.